 4. When should my child start writing thank you notes, instead of me?

 As soon as they can write their names, they should do so on thank you notes that you write or the fill-in kind.
 When they can fully write, they should fully write their own thank you notes.
 It’s a good lesson to learn early on: Someone buys you a gift = you take the time to properly thank them.
 Besides, it looks ridiculous when a mom writes thank you notes for her eight year old.
+I have a friend who won’t let her daughters play with a new toy until she writes a thank you note for it.

 5. Is it okay to post pictures of my daughter’s party on social media when I didn’t invite all the girls in the class?

 This is a hard one.
 I would say that for younger children, it’s okay to post.
 For older children – who may look at their parent’s phone or have their own phone – you have to consider hurt feelings.
 I would love your thoughts on this below!
+Also, some parents are weary of photos of their children being posted on social media accounts.
+I always ask first if it’s okay.

 6. What is an acceptable price range for a child’s birthday gift?

 Honestly, I think $10-15 is perfectly acceptable.
 Remember, they are just children.
 One of my favorite gifts is a classic children’s book with a nice inscription.
-Or I’ve got many toys under $15 here.

-7. Someone didn’t RSVP; should I call?
+7. Someone didn’t RSVP; should I contact her?

 Yes, I think it’s perfectly acceptable to call or email.
 We moved in September and so our new address was not in the school directory.
 Even though we forwarded our mail, we missed several invitations this year and I am so glad the mothers called (instead of thinking I was terribly rude!).